jask-lang/tutorials/01_hello_world/README.md

 * **--allow-trust** or **-at** (`trust`)
 * **--allow-all** combines all permissions in one argument

-*read* and *write* permissions can be used with or without paths and multiple times to define exactly the paths and files jask is allowed to read or write.
+*read* and *write* permissions can be used with or without paths and multiple times to define exactly the paths and files jask is allowed to access.
 One does not have to use '=', values can be passed as a next argument as well:
 ```terminal
 dotnet run --allow-read
 dotnet run --allow-read="sample.jask"